Civic Engagement and Leadership Minor

-Read the materials on the self-designed minor carefully before completing the Self-Designed Minor form (doc).
-Email the completed form to Ms. Jamilah Cooper-Bowden, firstname.lastname@example.org, and if you haven’t previously met with Dr. Julia Cherry, request an appointment to discuss your proposal.
+Read the materials on the student-designed minor carefully before completing the Student-Designed Minor Form (Fillable PDF).
+Email the completed form to Mrs. Jennifer Kunz, firstname.lastname@example.org, and if you haven’t previously met with Dr. Julia Cherry, you can request an appointment to discuss your proposal if need be.

-Students may also attend one of the weekly walk-in info sessions with Dr. Cherry in 201 Lloyd Hall to learn more and have your general questions answered in person.
+Students may also attend one of the weekly info sessions with Dr. Cherry to learn more and have their general questions answered in person.

 Info Sessions are usually held in person but can be held virtually.